wishzx/wishzx.github.io/content/about.md

 Fullstack and web3 engineer, C-VERSO
 2021- Present (Full remote)

-- Design and implementation of the whole ecosystem.
+- Design and implementation of the infrastructure using microservices with Docker.
 - User interface development using React and Material UI.
-- Developed custom UI components.
+- Writing tests with jest.js.
-- Smart contract design, coding and testing for the ledger and for the marketplace.
+- Smart contract design, coding and testing for the ledger and for the marketplace with Smartpy.
 - Backend server development with Express and MongoDB.
-- Graphql queries with apollo client.
+- GraphQL, Redux, Redis,Next.js, Docker, IPFS.
 - State managment with Redux.
-- Real-time collaborative development using VS code Live Share.
+- Real-time development and code reviews using VS code Live Share and Docker.
-- Many cloud hosting technologies utlized: Azure, Heroku, Firebase, AWS, Pinata.
+- Many cloud hosting technologies utilized: Azure, AWS, Heroku, Firebase, Pinata.
-- Using IPFS to preserve and give resilience to data.
-- Managing complex interactions between different distributed software.
+- Agile methodologies.

 \
 \